Sustainable workwear made in the Netherlands

 For clothing, the minimum order quantity is usually between 25 and 50 pieces per style.
 For workwear, this is often between 20 and 40 pieces, and for accessories between 25 and 100 pieces.
 In some cases, custom work can start from 10 to 25 pieces after a production consultation.

 Yes, if you want.
-We assist in the collection and sorting of old company clothing and determine which items are suitable for reuse, fiber recycling, or upcycling into new products such as bags, poufs, or interior items.
+We assist in the collection and sorting of old workwear and determine which items are suitable for reuse, fiber recycling, or upcycling into new products such as bags, poufs, or interior items.
 The processed quantities can be used in sustainability reports.

 Do you also work for smaller organizations?